-Richard Kil, PhD candidate (Chemistry), won both the 2017 University of Toronto and Provincial
+Richard Kil, Alumnus (PhD 2018, Chemistry), won both the 2017 University of Toronto and Provincial Three Minute Thesis

 Securing adequate funding for your studies is an essential component of successfully completing your graduate degree.
 There are numerous programs in place to ensure you thrive during your time at the University of Toronto.
 We understand that graduate student support is crucial to help our research-stream master's and PhD students offset the cost of their education, earn income during their graduate studies, and serve as an important tool to recruit the best graduate students globally.

 Students in professional graduate programs typically self-fund their educational expenses through a variety of programs including student loans, student line of credit, and employment income.
 Students may also be eligible for a limited number of graduate awards available through their graduate units and various external agencies.